MHathorn/beam_update_2309/beam_model_training/config_templates/README.md

 - **early_stopping**: Specifies whether early stopping is applied to the model training.

-- **pretrained**: Indicates whether the a pretrained model version is provided in the pretrained/ directory.
+- **finetune**: Indicates whether a pretrained model version is provided in the base_model/ directory.

-**training:** A boolean value (true or false) indicating whether the model is in the training phase.

 ## Usage